Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 The risks of radiation therapy include short-term side effects such as nausea, diarrhea, fatigue, and skin damage similar to a sunburn.
 These reactions usually subside within six months to a year after ending treatment.
 Nerve damage is a less common side effect.
 Angiosarcoma, a different type of cancer, is a very rare but serious side effect that can develop later.

 In a stem cell transplant, also called a bone marrow transplant, high-dose chemotherapy or radiation is given first to destroy the cancerous cells in the bone marrow.
-Then the person is given healthy stem cells to form new, healthy bone marrow.
-Autologous stem cell transplant uses a person’s own stem cells, previously removed from their blood.
+Then the person receives healthy bone marrow cells to form healthy new blood cells.
+Autologous bone marrow transplant uses a person’s own bone marrow cells, removed from their blood before chemotherapy.
 This treatment is a long process, involving many steps, but it can make myeloma go away for several years.

 Another type of stem cell transplant, allogeneic transplant, involves blood-forming stem cells from a donor.
 This type of stem cell transplant may provide better anticancer results but has an increased risk of severe complications, such as graft-versus-host disease.
 Because of this risk, allogeneic transplants are not considered a standard treatment for people with myeloma.